close search ×

 How much compensation could I collect if I file and win a qui tam action?

 “Qui tam,” which directly translates to “in the name of the king,” is a special type of whistleblower claim under the False Claims Act.
-A qui tam action is where you are can sue your employer for committing fraud against the federal government.
-If you are successful in your case, then you get to keep a percentage of the damages against the government, usually between 15% and 30% of the total received after settlement or trial.
+In a qui tam action, you can sue your employer for committing fraud against the federal government.
+If you are successful in your case, you get to keep a percentage of the damages against the government, usually between 15% and 30% of the total received after settlement or trial.

 Contact a Whistleblower Lawyer Today

-If you think you have a claim to file against your employer for an unsafe work environment, violation of law, or fraud against the government, we are here to help.
 One of our top employment law attorneys will listen to your situation and inform you of your options for filing an action.
 We work on a contingency fee basis, which means we only get paid when you get paid.
 And if there is no recovery, there are no attorney fees.
-Contact RD Law Group for help today.
+Contact RD Law Group for help today at 424-535-1500.

 Schedule Your Free Legal Consultation